Penis enlargement surgery

 The cost of the surgical procedure is quite high.

 As with any surgical procedure, there could be complications.

 There has been little research into surgery to increase penis girth but it is still widely practiced and considered to be somewhat safer than surgery to increase penis length.

 The procedure itself requires a surgeon to inject/place fat taken from elsewhere in the body into the penis.
-The source is usually the abdomen, fat has to be of good quality and the reason why it is taken from you is because you have it in your body already therefore it is safer than something alien.
+The source is usually the abdomen, fat has to be of good quality and the reason why it is taken from you is that if you have it in your body already, therefore, it is safer than something alien.